FrostKiwi/treasurechest/posts/genshin-impact-anki-deck.md

 permalink: "/{{ page.fileSlug }}/"
 date: 2022-05-03
 last_modified: 2023.03.13
+description: Here is my 1000 Notes Anki deck and the workflow on how I made it playing video games.
 publicTags: Language, Learning, Japanese
 ---
 It's quite the tradition among Japanese learners to publish parts of their Anki [Mining](https://animecards.site/yomichansetup/#setting-up-yomichan) decks, so others may get inspired by them or straight up use them.
 This ~1000 note deck is an excerpt of my Mining deck, which was/is being created in-part from the video game [Genshin Impact](https://genshin.hoyoverse.com/en/home).
 This post will go into the thought process behind the deck, how it was created and has sound clips in this GitHub page below every screenshot for reference (muted by default on Github, gotta unmute before playing).
 Of course, using someone else's Mining deck doesn't carry nearly the same benefit as making one yourself, so this article is mainly to just document my workflow and to provide a jumping-off point for people setting up their own. [**Link to the deck on Ankiweb**](https://ankiweb.net/shared/info/870567459) (If AnkiWeb ends up pulling the deck due to copyright concerns, a copy is in the release section [here](https://github.com/FrostKiwi/treasurechest/releases/download/genshindeckv1/Genshin.Impact.Japanese.with.media.apkg))